antrax2013/my-api-nestJS/README.md

 Small API to play with :

-- NestJS / TypeORM & MongoDB
+- NestJS / TypeORM & MongoDB / Elastic Search & Kibanna and Docker
-- Build by GitHub Action

 ## Installation